phpredis/phpredis/cluster.markdown

 </pre>

 ## Main command loop
-With the exception of commands that are directed to a specific node, each command executed via RedisCluster is processed through a command loop, where we make the request, handle any MOVED or ASK redirection, and repeat if neccsary.
+With the exception of commands that are directed to a specific node, each command executed via RedisCluster is processed through a command loop, where we make the request, handle any MOVED or ASK redirection, and repeat if necessary.
 This continues until one of the following conditions is met:

 1. We fail to communicate with *any* node that we are aware of, in which case a ```RedisClusterExecption``` is raised.
 2. We have been bounced around longer than the timeout which was set on construction.